lachrist/aran/README.md

 ## Hooks

 Hooks are functions that are called before executing statements and expressions.
-Hooks follow the AST types descibed in https://github.com/lachrist/esvisit and will recieved the corresponding syntactic information.
+Hooks follow the AST types described in https://github.com/lachrist/esvisit and will recieved the corresponding syntactic information.
 All hooks are optional.

 ## Traps